What is an SIC Code for SPVs? (2026 Updated Guide You Need)

 Why Accuracy Matters in SIC Code Selection

-Accurately choosing an SIC code is not only a question of regulatory compliance but also one that affects the SPV’s credibility.
+Accurately choosing an SIC code UK is not only a question of regulatory compliance but also one that affects the SPV’s credibility.
 A misclassification will drive away investor confidence and may also affect the smooth processing of applications for finance or transactions.
 The second consequence of the wrong selection of SIC codes creates problems with the tax authorities sometimes resulting in audits or penalties.

 For example, an SPV engaged in property development but categorised as if it were involved in property leasing could cause financial reporting and resultant filing with the tax agencies to become mismatched.
 Ensuring that the SIC code correctly represents the true nature of the activities that are being conducted under the SPV is essential in avoiding these pitfalls.